-Antioxidants are a vital part of the body’s defense system, and if we don’t get enough of them we simply won’t be firing on all cylinders, and our immune system will suffer.
-All this makes us much more receptive to illness and disease in the long run.
+Antioxidants are a vital part of the body’s defense system, and if you don’t get enough of them you simply won’t be firing on all cylinders and your immune system will suffer, making you much more receptive to illness and disease in the long run.

 WHAT IS VITAMIN C?

 Vitamin C (Ascorbic Acid) is found in abundance in fruits and vegetables.
-Some of the highest in vitamin C foods are kiwi, citrus fruits, strawberries, papaya, bell peppers, leafy green veg, broccoli and mange tout.
+Some of the highest vitamin C foods are kiwi, citrus fruits, strawberries, papaya, bell peppers, leafy green veg, broccoli and mange tout.

 If you feel your skin could really use a boost, please check out my post ‘The Top 10 Anti Aging Supplements’.

 Not enough vitamin C in your diet can cause lethargy, bleeding gums, joint and bone pain, and slow wound healing.
 As vitamin C is water soluble our bodies do not store it, so therefore a constant supply is needed.

 HOW MUCH DO I NEED?

-Vitamin C is not harmful to the body and any excess will be secreted in the urine; however more than 500-1000mg per day could lead to gut problems such as diarrhea and belly ache, so you may need to be careful with it at first to find a level that suits you.
+Vitamin C is not harmful to the body, and any excess will be secreted in the urine; however more than 500-1000mg per day could lead to gut problems such as diarrhea and belly ache, so be careful at first to find a level that suits you.

 THE DIFFERENT FORMS OF VITAMIN C

-- LIPOSMAL VITAMIN C
+LIPOSMAL VITAMIN C

 This one mixes lecithin with vitamin C and therefore making it fat soluble, which helps increase the C’s absorption.
 However, usually it is soy lecithin bonded with ascorbic acid so therefore yet again, synthetic.

-Cons of Consuming Synthetic Vitamin C:
+Cons of consuming synthetic vitamin C:

 BEST VITAMIN C SUPPLEMENTS:

-All these have the added advantage of containing lots of other naturally occurring nutrients from the fruit itself, which actually UPS the absorption of the vitamin C.
+All these have the added advantage of containing LOTS of other naturally occurring nutrients from the fruit itself, which actually ups the absorption of the vitamin C.

-Mother nature Knows What’s best!
+Mother nature knows what’s best!

 This has a lot to do with the fact that good old mother nature usually puts together everything needed in a whole food for the highest bio availability and absorption.
 This is why eating a whole food diet that is as close to nature as possible will help ensure you get a good array of phytochemicals, nutrients, antioxidants and fiber.

-What are Naturally derived Vitamin C Supplements?
+What exactly are naturally derived vitamin C supplements?

-If you feel you could do with some Vitamin C in your life, and most of us could, then make sure you but organically derived products straight from the plant source.
+If you feel you could do with some Vitamin C in your life, and most of us could, then make sure you but organically derived products STRAIGHT from the plant source.